 August 2018 saw the Bank of England raise UK interest rates for the second time since the financial crisis.
-This second rise follows quite quickly on the heels of the first in November 2017 (the previous move, In August 2016 was a 25bp reduction in the aftermath of the EU referendum).
-These rises have taken place on the back of rising inflation (partly driven by the 'cost push' effects of sterling weakness in the aftermath of the Brexit vote); nonetheless, the economy is close to full employment and continues to grow.
-There are concerns that this inflation is becoming entrenched, which has led to the recent rises, with the potential for further adjustments in due course.
+This second rise follows quite quickly on the heels of the first in November 2017 (the previous move, In August 2016 was a 0.25% reduction in the aftermath of the EU referendum).
+These rises have taken place on the back of rising inflation (partly driven by the sterling weakness in the aftermath of the Brexit vote that monetary policy for two years and the UK has now seen its second rate rise since the financial crisis.